-Triangulation is a research design that combines both qualitative and quantitative methods to gather data for an overall interpretation that looks at a variety of different factors.
+A triangulation research design combines three different types of data gathering.
 The term "triangulation" or "concurrent triangulation" comes from the three concurrent levels of testing in many triangulation studies: first the quantitative level (such as interviewing and observation), then a qualitative level (such as a survey and statistical analysis of outcome data) and then a quantitative analysis that incorporates the findings from the other two tests.

-The primary advantage of triangulation designs in research studies lies in the ability to find agreement and validation of results through a variety of research methods.
-If different research methods come to the same conclusion, the researcher can be more confident that the results are truly a reflection of what is actually happening and not a reflection of the method of testing used to gather the data.
+The primary advantage of triangulation designs is the ability to find agreement and validation of results through various research methods.
+If different research methods come to the same conclusion, the researcher can be more confident in the results.
+It is more likely they are truly a reflection of what is actually happening and not a reflection of the method of testing used to gather the data.

 Balance Between Methods

 Another way researchers use triangulation involves having two or more researchers gather data.
-This practice compensates for researcher bias and guards against different assumptions a researcher may have that could influence the results of a study.
+This practice compensates for researcher bias that could influence the results of a study.

 Disadvantages of Triangulation

 The drawbacks of triangulation include the lack of a uniform methodology.
 Those who use triangulation often fail to explain their techniques adequately and use varying methods for combining results.